aquasecurity/starboard/README.md

 ## Configuration

 The `starboard init` command creates the `starboard` ConfigMap in the `starboard` namespace, which contains the default configuration parameters.
-You can change the default config values with `kubectl path` or `kubectl edit` commands.
+You can change the default config values with `kubectl patch` or `kubectl edit` commands.

 For example, by default Trivy displays vulnerabilities with all severity levels (`UNKNOWN,LOW,MEDIUM,HIGH,CRITICAL`).
-However, you can opt in to display only `HIGH` and `CRITICAL` vulnerabilities by patching the `trivy.severity` value in the `starbaord` ConfigMap:
+However, you can opt in to display only `HIGH` and `CRITICAL` vulnerabilities by patching the `trivy.severity` value in the `starboard` ConfigMap:

 ```
 $ kubectl patch configmap starboard -n starboard \